bambooforest/IntroDataScience_Spring_2022/3_data/README.md

 There’s a description of the data – summarize it.
 What kind of R data types are there?

-Second, load a dataset of an external source, e.g., from a CSV file or a spreadsheet.
+Second, load a data set of an external source, e.g., from a CSV file or a spreadsheet.
 Recall, there’s lots of open data out there!
 One very interesting website that I recently came across from my colleague [Alena Witzlack](https://en.linguistics.huji.ac.il/people/alena-witzlack-makarevich) is [The Pudding](https://pudding.cool), which publishes stories on data journalism – and makes the data for those stories freely available.

-Again, for the dataset (whether you download it and put it in your GitHub repository and read it there locally – be sure to cite your source) even if you [read (load) it from your R Markdown data practical directly](https://stackoverflow.com/questions/6299220/access-a-url-and-read-data-with-r).
+Again, for the data set (whether you download it and put it in your GitHub repository and read it there locally – be sure to cite your source) even if you [read (load) it from your R Markdown data practical directly](https://stackoverflow.com/questions/6299220/access-a-url-and-read-data-with-r).
-Describe the data in terms of R data types (hint there’s a fuction to do that) and also describe it in terms of statistical variables.
+Describe the data in terms of R data types (hint there’s a function to do that) and also describe it in terms of statistical variables.
 What data type is each column?
 Is it qualitative or quantitative in nature?
 What type of variables are there?
 Categorical or numeric?
 Why kind of categorical or numeric variable?

 # References